HKUSTSMARTLab/HKUSTSMARTLab.github.io/index.md

 ---
-title: HKUST Smart Lab
+title: SmartX Lab
 layout: home
 group: home
 ---

-Welcome to Smart Lab!
+SmartX Lab
+{: .display-4 .hero-title}

+Advancing trustworthy intelligence across AI and biomedicine.
-{: .display-4}
+{: .hero-subtitle}

-Smart Lab, led by Prof. Hao Chen, is committed to pushing the boundaries of trustworthy AI technologies for healthcare and science.
-Our research directions include **large-scale models for healthcare, computer-assisted intervention, AI for science, and bioinformatics**, etc. Our ultimate goal is to spearhead a transformative revolution in medical practices and scientific discoveries, paving the way for a brighter and healthier future.
+SmartX Lab, led by Prof. Hao Chen at HKUST, explores the intersection of artificial intelligence and biomedicine.
+The X stands for cross-disciplinary research, exploration of emerging frontiers, and the unknown questions that drive discovery.
+Our research spans large-scale models for healthcare, computer-assisted intervention, AI for science, and bioinformatics.
-{: .welcomefont}
+{: .welcomefont .hero-copy}